 Searching for an Emotional Connection

-Every affair is different, and so are every woman's reasons for her involvement.
+Every affair is different, and so are every woman's reasons for their involvement.

 Nevertheless, Rutgers University biological anthropologist Helen Fisher, author of Why Him?
 Why Her?andWhy We Love, says men are more likely to cite sexual motivations for infidelity and are less likely to fall in love with an extramarital partner.
 Women, she says, tend to have an emotional connection with their lover and are more likely to have an affair because of loneliness.